Blog

 Why is Web Accessibility Important?

-Designing inclusive and accessible websites and experiences empowers people with disabilities: By making your site accessible, you’re helping people with visual and hearing impairments, cognitive disabilities, and more get the information they need.
-This is crucial: in 2017, an estimated 2 billion people worldwide had a disability of some kind.
-It’s good for business: More than 55% of customers say they will not return to a business whose digital offerings they cannot access.
-And 46% of consumers say that a brand’s accessibility reflects its commitment to excellence.
-It can drive more traffic: When your site is fully accessible, Google may also show it in featured snippets and in other places.
-Google accessibility guidelines are extremely detailed, so having your site fully accessible can help you appear higher in search results.
+Designing inclusive and accessible websites and experiences empowers people with disabilities.
+In 2017, an estimated 2 billion people worldwide had a disability of some kind.
+More than 55% of customers say they will not return to a business whose digital offerings they cannot access.
+And 46% of consumers say that a brand's accessibility reflects its commitment to excellence.

 Additionally, Google takes web accessibility into account when ranking websites for search engine results, so having an accessible website can help you get more traffic from organic searches.